jwlauer/PresentationTimer/README.rst

 serverLEDtime.py serves a simple web page that asks a user for the presentation time and then calls the timer.py script with this time.

 boot.py sets the ESP into AP mode with SSID "Presentation" and password "password".
-A user who has logged into the AP can access the web interface by navigating to 192.168.4.1 using a browser.
+A user who has logged into the AP can access the web interface by navigating to the ESP's IP address (192.168.4.1 worked for me--but try 192.168.1.1 as well) using a browser.
 This should be possible from most cell phones, allowing the user to control the light strip remotely.

 Wiring
 ------